garimasingh18/coding-excercise/Coding Exercise Garima Singh/README.md

 ### Installing

-* Downlaod folder on your loacl machine
+* Downlaod folder from https://github.com/garimasingh18/coding-excercise on to your loacl machine

 ### Executing program